wtto00/Aliyun-oss-storage/readme.md

 Storage::url('path/to/img.jpg'); // get the file url
 // new function for v2.1.1
 Storage::signUrl('path/to/img.jpg',$timeout); // get the file url with signature,default timeout = 3600
+// new function for v2.3.0
+Storage::objects($directory); // Get all of the directories and files within a given directory Storage::allObjects($directory); // Get all (recursive) of the directories and files within a given directory
 ```

 ## Documentation